Home | Main Menu | Castle Index | Historical Essays | Related Essays | What's New | Links | Contact

 Please note that I have decided to begin the process of updating the site (beginning July 2023), repairing or eliminating broken links and generally tidying up the pages.
 This will be a long process, so I ask your patience as the process unfolds.
 Thanks.

 Castle Terminology Complete Castle Database Abbeys & Other Religious Sites in Wales Recommended Castles Pre-Medieval Historic Sites in Wales Castle Builders Drawings and Illustrations of Welsh Castles Historical Essays What's New/Contributions Welsh Castle Timeline Welsh Language Pages Vanished/Lost Castles Recommended Links Lost Castle Spotlight Reference Sources

 "In a country with relatively few great churches

 and abbeys, and even fewer unfortified manor houses,

 the Castles of Wales form the most imposing group of

 monuments left from the Middle Ages.
 In terms of

 grandeur they are second only to the dramatic landscape."

 Adrian Pettifer - Welsh Castles

 The Castles of Wales Website is non-profit, educational resource created, written and maintained by Jeffrey L. Thomas.
-There are no fees charged for the information provided, however all text and photographs are copyrighted © by the Castles of Wales web site and/or their respective authors and contributors, with all rights reserved.
-You may follow this link to view a list of other principal contributors, or this link to view comments from other organizations regarding this project.
+All text and photographs are copyrighted © by the Castles of Wales web site and/or their respective authors and contributors, with all rights reserved.
+You may follow this link to view a list of principal contributors, or this link to view comments from other organizations regarding this project.